 Opponents, in their official “Argument Against Proposition 21,” say this will “shift money towards other wasteful spending,” implying that even operating parks makes their list of “wasteful spending.”
 This is just after they purringly refer to these parks as “California’s true jewels.”
 Of course, even tax opponents don’t want to look like they hate parks.
 They just hate paying for them.
 Talk about “fraud !”
 On the other hand, if these “taxpayer protection” rackets think that paying for our crown jewels is “wasteful”, it is not difficult to imagine what they think of spending money on more mundane things like schools, libraries, roads and law enforcement—or rescuing the state from financial oblivion.

 Most climate scientists say that if we don’t act soon, like within the next 5 years, that major, irreversible and very long term change to the earth’s climate is likely.
-Carbon dioxide and other gases accumulate year by year, and stay in the atmosphere for centuries to thousands of years.
+Carbon dioxide and other global warming gases accumulate year by year, and stay in the atmosphere for centuries to thousands of years.
 California’s climate policy is good for many things beside the climate : it supports renewable solar and wind power, energy efficiency, cleaner fuels and vehicles, recycling and reduced trash, protection of forests, and soil conservation.
 Investors have already sunk billions of dollars into California counting on us to be the new green economy.

 This oil-drenched initiative would keep us hooked on dwindling fossil fuels, breathing dirty air, driving gas guzzling cars, and lock us out of the new clean energy market.
 Prop 23 is as bad a measure as money can buy.